How to monitor JVM with OpenTelemetry

 The next step is to configure the processors:

-- Use the resourcedetection processor to create an identifier value for each JVM instance that the metrics are scraped from.
+- Use the resourcedetection processor to create an identifier for each JVM instance from which the metrics are collected.

-- Add the batch processor to bundle the metrics from multiple receivers.
-We highly recommend using this processor in the configuration, especially for the benefit of the logging component of the collector.
-To learn more about this processor check the documentation.
+- Add the batch processor to group the metrics from multiple receivers.
+It's important to use this processor in the configuration to benefit the collector's logging component.
+If you would like to learn more about this processor, check the documentation.

 1processors: